Get all the latest data for Tel Aviv

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research and consult professionals before making any property purchase decision.
+This is not financial or investment advice, because we do not know your budget, mortgage terms, tax status or personal plans, so you should always do your own research.

 Is it smart to buy now in Tel Aviv, or should I wait as of 2026?